-Our primary external sources of liquidity are our ability to (i) borrow under master repurchase agreements and (ii) use the TBA security market.
-Our borrowing capacity will vary over time as the market value of our interest earning assets varies.
+Our primary external sources of liquidity are our ability to (i) borrowunder masterrepurchase agreements and (ii) use the TBA market.
+City borrowing capacity will vary over time as the market value of our interest earning assets varies.
 Our master repurchase agreements have no stated expiration, but can be terminated at any time at our option or at the option of the counterparty.
-However, once a definitive repurchase agreement under a master repurchase agreement has been entered into, it generally may not be terminated by either party.
+However, a repurchase agreement under a masterrepurchase agreement has been entered into, it generally may not be terminated by either party.
 A negotiated termination can occur, but may involve a fee to be paid by the party seeking to terminate the repurchase agreement transaction.

-Under our repurchase agreement funding arrangements, we are required to post margin at the initiation of the borrowing.
-The margin posted represents the haircut, which is a percentage of the market value of the collateral pledged.
-To the extent the market value of the asset collateralizing the financing transaction declines, the market value of our posted margin will be insufficient and we will be required to post additional collateral.
-Conversely, if the market value of the asset pledged increases in value, we would be over collateralized and we would be entitled to have excess margin returned to us by the counterparty.
-Our lenders typically value our pledged securities daily to ensure the adequacy of our margin and make margin calls as needed, as do we.
-Typically, but not always, the parties agree to a minimum threshold amount for margin calls so as to avoid the need for nuisance margin calls on a daily basis.
-Our master repurchase agreements do not specify the haircut; rather haircuts are determined on an individual repurchase transaction basis.
+Under our repurchase agreement funding arrangements, we are required to post marginat the initiation of the borrowing.
+The postering esents the haircut, which is a percentage of the market value of the collateral pledged.
+To the extent the market value of the collateralizing the financing transaction declines, the market value of our posted margin will be insufficient and we will be posterior declines.
+Conversely, if the market value of the asset pledged increases in value, we would be over collateralized and would be entitled to have excess margin returned to us by the counterparty.
+Our lenders typically value our pledged securities daily the adequacy of our margin and make margin calls as needed, as do we.
+Typically, but not always, the parties agree to a third margin calls so as to avoid the need for nuisance margin calls on a daily basis.
+Our master repurchase definitely the haircut; rather haircuts are determined on an individual repurchase transaction basis.

-We invest a portion of our capital in structured MBS.
-We generally do not apply leverage to this portion of our portfolio.
-The leverage inherent in structured securities replaces the leverage obtained by acquiring PT securities and funding them in the repurchase market.
-This structured MBS strategy has been a core element of the Company's overall investment strategy since 2008.
-However, we have and may continue to pledge a portion of our structured MBS in order to raise our cash levels, but generally will not pledge these securities in order to acquire additional assets.
+We invest a portion of our capital in structuredMBS.
+We generally do not applyleverage to this portion of our portfolio.
+The inhelevative replaces the leverage obtained by acquiring PT securities and funding them in the repurchase market.
+This structured MBS strategy has been a core element of the Company's overall investments trategy since 2008.
+However, we have analy continue to pledge a portion of our structured MBS in order to raise our cash levels, but generally will not pledge these securities in the repurchase market.

-In future periods we expect to continue to finance our activities through repurchase agreements and through revenues from our advisory services business.
+In future periods we expect to continue to finance our activities through repurchaseagreements and throughrevenues from our advisory services business.
 As of September 30, 2022, we had cash and cash equivalents of \$5.9 million.
-We generated cash flows of \$8.3 million from principal and interest payments on our MBS portfolio and had average repurchase agreements outstanding of \$47.6 million during the nine months ended September 30, 2022.
-In addition, during the nine months ended September 30, 2022.
-In addition, during the nine months ended September 30, 2022.
-In addition, during the nine months ended September 30, 2022.
-Ne received approximately \$9.7 million in management fees and expense reimbursements as manager of Orchid and approximately \$1.0 million in dividends from our investment in Orchid common stock.
+We generated cash flows \$6.3 million from principal and interest payments on our MBS portfolio and had average repurchase agreements outstanding of \$47.6 million during the nine months ended September 30, 2022.
+In addition, during the nine months ended September 30, 2022, we approximately \$9.7 million in management fees and expense reimbursements as manager of Orchid and approximately \$1.0 million illividends from our investment in Orchid common stock.